NitaiEdelberg/Ai-Tetris/README.md

 To enhance learning efficiency, we fine-tuned the hyperparameters of our **Genetic Algorithm (GA)**.
 Key adjustments included:

 - **Mutation Rate**: Adjusted to maintain diversity while ensuring convergence.
 After testing hours of games we found that mutation of 0.35 and arity of 10 helps the learning proccess grow.

 - **Crossover Probability**: Tuned to balance exploration and exploitation.
 After long research we found out that crossover of 0.65 and arity of 2 helps the learning GA.

 - **Tournament Selection Parameters**: Optimized selection pressure to ensure strong individuals continue while maintaining population diversity.

 - **Elitism Rate**: The individuals that are passed to the next generation, and from them we do the crossovers and mutations. we maintain 0.3 of the best Individuals.

-[ADD short expirments ADD GRAPH SHOWING THE EXPIREMENTS.
-WRITE THE VALUES WE ENDED UP WITH]
+(see experiments below)

 These refinements improved the AI’s learning process, leading to more consistent and effective gameplay strategies.

-### Adding Shape Placement
+### Experimenting with Shape Placement

 Previously, our AI evaluated board states using four primary weights: bumpiness, max height, holes, and cleared rows.
-To improve placement decision-making, we introduced a fifth weight called shape placement.
-This weight measures how low a newly placed shape lands on the board, encouraging more compact stacking and reducing the likelihood of creating inaccessible gaps.
+To improve placement decision-making, we added a fifth weight called shape placement.
+This weight measures how low a newly placed shape lands on the board, encouraging more compact stacking.
+After running the model with this fifth weight we found out that this weight is redundant and it similar to bumpiness - they have the same effect.

 ### Experimenting with Hole Difference Calculation